CEI-lab/ECE3400-2017-teamAlpha/docs/lab2.md

 ### Goals

-The purpose of this lab is to add sensors, signal processing, and filters to the robot.
+The purpose of this lab is to add sensors and signal processing to the robot.
+Since we will need to use filters for several of the sensors, it makes sense to implement a digital filter instead of many analog filters.
 To do this, we worked with the Open Music Lab FFT library for the Arduino.
 One sub-team, composed of Ryan O'Hern, attached a microphone to distinguish a 660Hz audible start signal; the other sub-team, composed of Claire Chen, attached a IR sensitive transistor to distinguish between treasures emitting IR at 5 different frequencies (from 7-17kHz).

 ### Team Acoustic